Ryan-Shino/react-chess-ai/README.md

 - Quiescence search for more accurate tactical evaluation
 - Killer move heuristic and history heuristic for better move ordering
 - Late move reduction for searching questionable moves to lower depth
-- Iterative deepening with time limits for consistent move speed
 - Extended opening book with more variations
 - Endgame tablebases for perfect endgame play